NannyML/nannyml/docs/guides/data_drift.rst

 What is data drift and why is it important?
 ===========================================

-Suppose we have a machine learning model that uses some multidimensional input data :math:`\mathbf{X}` and makes predictions :math:`y`.
+Let's study a machine learning model that uses some multidimensional input data :math:`\mathbf{X}` and makes predictions :math:`y`.

-Our model has likely been trained on some data distribution :math:`P(\mathbf{X})`.
+The model has likely been trained on some data distribution :math:`P(\mathbf{X})`.
-We have data drift when our production data comes from a different distribution :math:`P(\mathbf{X'}) \neq P(\mathbf{X})`.
+There is data drift when the production data comes from a different distribution :math:`P(\mathbf{X'}) \neq P(\mathbf{X})`.

 A machine learning model operating on an input distribution different than the one it has been trained on will probably underperform.
-It is therefore crucial to detect data drift, in a timely manner, when we have a model in production.
-By further investigating the characteristics of the observed drift, we will be able to estimate the impact of the drift on the model's performance.
+It is therefore crucial to detect data drift, in a timely manner, when a model is in production.
+By further investigating the characteristics of the observed drift, the data scientists operating the model will able to estimate the impact of the drift on the model's performance.

-Let us note here that data drift is not the only change that can happen when we have a machine learning model in production.
-Another change we can have is concept drift.
-Here, the distribution of our input data stays the same, but the relationship between our outcome changes.
+It is important to note that data drift is not the only change that can happen when there is a machine learning model in production.
+Another change is concept drift, where the distribution the model's input data stays the same, but their relationship with the outcome changes.
 In this case we have: :math:`P(y'|\mathbf{X'}) \neq P(y|\mathbf{X})` while :math:`P(\mathbf{X'}) = P(\mathbf{X})`.

 There is also a special case of data drift called label shift.
-In this case, the outcome distributions between our training and production data are different, meaning :math:`P(y') \neq P(y)`.
-However, the relationship between our population characteristics and a specific outcome does not change, namely :math:`P(\mathbf{X'}|y') = P(\mathbf{X}|y)`.
+In this case, the outcome distributions between the training and production data are different, meaning :math:`P(y') \neq P(y)`.
+However, the relationship between the population characteristics and a specific outcome does not change, namely :math:`P(\mathbf{X'}|y') = P(\mathbf{X}|y)`.

 Data Partitions
 ===============

-As can be seen from our data drift discussion earlier, before we can start talking about data drift, we need to have two different datasets to compare.
+As described earlier, in order to look for data drift one needs to have two different datasets to compare.
 NannyML uses the reference partition and the analysis partition for this purpose.

 Reference Partition
 -------------------

-The reference partition's purpose is to serve as a dataset suitable for our machine learning model.
-We also assume that the performance results of our model are available for this dataset and that they are acceptable.
+The reference partition's purpose is to serve as a dataset suitable for the machine learning model being monitored.
+The assumption is that the performance results of the monitored model are available for the reference partition and that they are acceptable.

-The reference dataset can be the test set we used when evaluating our model before we deploy it to production.
-Alternatively, it can be a reference (or benchmark) period when our model is in production and its performance results where satisfactory.
+The reference dataset can be the test set used when evaluating the monitored model before deploying it to production.
+Alternatively, it can be a reference (or benchmark) period when the monitored model has been in production and its performance results where satisfactory.

 Analysis Partition
 ------------------

-The analysis partition's represents the dataset where we want to examine the performance of our model.
+The analysis partition's represents the dataset NannyML uses to examine the performance of the monitored model.
 This will usually consist of the latest production data up to a desired point in the past, which will be after the point where our reference partition ends.
 The analysis partition is not required to have ground truth and associated performance results available.

-As part of our data drift analysis, we will compare periods of the analysis partition, which we call chunks internally in NannyML, with the reference data.
+NannyML when performing drift analysis compares periods of the analysis partition, which we call chunks internally in NannyML, with the reference data.
 NannyML will flag any meaningful differences as data drift.